Skip to main content

 Why It Matters:

+You have a contract that states you will mitigate against further loss as long as you can safely do so.
+Because of this, you need to keep receipts for reimbursement.
 Clear documentation shows your due diligence and strengthens your claim.
 It also helps prevent disputes and increases the likelihood of receiving a fair payout.

 4. Update Your Insurance Company if the Project Changes